Stakeout (1987 film): Plot

 Detectives Chris Lecce and Bill Reimers are assigned to the night shift on a stakeout of Latina waitress Maria McGuire.
-Her former boyfriend, Richard "Stick" Montgomery, has escaped from prison following a staged brawl with his cellmate with help from his cousin, Caylor Reese, who escaped with him in a truck.
+Her former boyfriend, Richard "Stick" Montgomery, has escaped from Stonehurst Prison following a staged brawl with his cellmate with help from his cousin Caylor Reese; both escaped in a truck.

 The FBI asks for cooperation from Lecce and Reimers in capturing Montgomery.
 They believe he may return to an old girlfriend, Maria McGuire, who lives in Seattle.
-Meanwhile Lecce is going through a divorce.
-He comes home and finds out that his wife moved out, taking the furniture and leaving him in despair.
+Meanwhile, Lecce is going through a divorce.
+He comes home and finds out that his wife moved out, took the furniture, leaving him in despair.

 Montgomery telephones Maria but the line gets cut off so the call cannot be traced.
 He has a large amount of money he secretly hid in an armchair prior to his incarceration.
 Lecce and Reimers spy on Maria, hoping Montgomery will turn up at her door so they can arrest him.
 Lecce pretends to be a telephone lineman, to get close to Maria.
 He also helps her brother Ray to get a job to stay out of trouble.

-Fate takes a turn as Lecce falls in love with Maria and the Seattle police suspect him as being one of Montgomery's allies.
+Fate takes a turn as Lecce falls in love with Maria and the Seattle Police suspect him as being one of Montgomery's allies.
 While Lecce is asleep in Maria's bed, Montgomery and Reese break into her house, with Montgomery shooting Lecce in the face.
 Lecce wakes up, however, to find out it was only a nightmare.
 Realizing he slept in, he must leave the house without being seen.
 At the police station, Reimers scolds him for sleeping with Maria, and reminds him he is a good cop who made one mistake.

 After killing a cashier in a gas station, Montgomery and Reese have a run-in with several officers waiting for them outside Seattle, causing a shootout and their car crashes into the river.
 Montgomery escapes from the vehicle before it sinks, but Reese is wounded and dies in the sunken car.

-Lecce tells his secret to Maria, but she starts to get upset, only to run into Montgomery, who tells Chris and Maria that he stashed half-million dollars in a couch that he bought for her years prior.
+Lecce reveals his profession to Maria, and she starts to get upset, only to run into Montgomery, who tells Lecce and Maria that he stashed half-million dollars in a couch that he bought for her years prior.
 He was hoping that he and Maria would have a great life together in Canada, but Lecce ruined it.

 After capturing Reimers, Montgomery plans to murder both cops.
+He is joined by his associate, B C who arrives on a boat.
+Leece and Reimers manage to free themselves and Leece goes after Montgomery while Reimers goes after B C who has fled on his boat.
+Reimers has managed to sneak onto the boat and he and B C get into a fight in which the boat crashes sending B C flying into the water, where he drowns.
 The climax of the film takes place at a paper mill, where Lecce and Montgomery have a shootout, resulting in Montgomery being shot in the chest.
 Maria and Lecce start a relationship.